slan-teaching/STP530/index.md

 * This course will use **R** at [https://www.r-project.org](https://www.r-project.org) and **RStudio** (renamed to **Posit**) at [https://posit.co](https://posit.co).

+* The data sets of the book *Applied Linear Statistical Models* can be downloaded [here](https://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/).

 <!-- * Homework 3 is available on canvas due **11:59pm Friday 10/28, 2022**. -->

 ### Syllabus